Prosumma/CoreDataQueryInterface/README.md

     var error: NSError?
     let employees = moc.from(Employee).all(error: &error)

+Core Data is an Objective-C API.
+Using it in Swift can be painful because of the amount of casting, the number of statements required to do common things, etc. CDQI removes that pain.

 CDQI supports all of Core Data's result types: entities, dictionaries, `NSManagedObjectID`s, and (indirectly) counts:

     let employees = moc.from(Employee).all()